JosLuna98/address_search_field/README.md

 );
 ```
 ## RouteSearchBox
 This is a special widget with a builder which provides of three `AddressSearchBuilder` to search an origin `Address`, destination `Address` and optionally waypoints in a `List<Address>`.
-This widget is used to get directions from the points got by the builder's `AddressSearchBuilder`s.
+This widget is used to get directions from the points got by the builder's `AddressSearchBuilder`s. `relocate` function permits to set an initial position as origin or destination from an initial coordinates parameter.
 A completed example of how to use this widget could be found [here](https://pub.dev/packages/address_search_field/example).

 Example: